KxSystems/docs/docs/cloud/aws/index.md

 there is no shared/locking required for previously written HDB data.
 So the HDB can easily tolerate this eventual consistency model.
 This does not apply to all use-cases for kdb+.
-For example, S3, with or without a file system layer, cannot be used to store a reliable ticker-plant log.
+For example, S3, with or without a filesystem layer, cannot be used to store a reliable ticker-plant log.

 Where S3 definitely plays to its strengths, is that it can be considered for an **off-line deep archive** of your kdb+ formatted market